 The Disciplinary Panel shall not include any members of the SEF’s compliance staff or any person involved in adjudicating any other stage of the same proceeding.

+The Review Panel and Hearing Panel will be comprised of three members.
 At least one member of the Review Panel and one member of the Hearing Panel must be a person who is not a member of the self-regulatory organization whenever such panel is acting with respect to a disciplinary action in which:

 The subject of the action is a member of the self-regulatory organization’s governing board or major disciplinary committee; or